 The USI is a reference number containing a combination of 10 letters and numbers that is free, easy to create and stays with you for life.
 The USI will give you access to your training records and creates a secure online record of your recognised training and vocational qualifications gained from each registered training organisation in Australia from January 2015.

-The USI is a reference number that is free and easy to create.
-The USI will give you access to your training records and creates a secure online record of your recognised training and qualifications gained in Australia.

 Who needs a USI?

-From 1 January 2015 - All new or continuing students undertaking nationally recognised training, you need a USI in order to receive your qualifications or statement of attainment.
+From 1 January 2015 - All new or continuing students undertaking nationally recognised training, you need a USI in order to receive your qualification or statement of attainment.

-How do I create a USI?
+How do I get a USI?

-ARC Training can apply for a USI on your behalf when you provide us with a signed permission letter and at least two forms of identification and your contact details.
+ARC Training can apply for a USI on your behalf when you provide us with a signed permission letter, at least two forms of identification and your contact details.

-Apply yourself – Go to the USI website https://www.usi.gov.au/
+Can I create a USI myself?

-your which starts by visiting the USI website
+Creating your USI only takes a few minutes which starts by visiting the USI website www.usi.gov.au,

-Step 1 - LocateYou will need at least two forms of identification (Driver’s licence, Australian Passport and Medicate card) and your contact details such as email address, mobile number and addressto complete the USI application.
+Step 1 - Locate at least two forms of identification (Driver’s licence, Australian Passport and Medicate card) and your contact details such as email address, mobile number and address.

 Step 2 - Have contact details ready (e.g. email address, or mobile number, or address).